 Alcohol use disorder results from a variety of genetic, psychosocial, and environmental factors.
-It is characterized by increased tolerance to the effects of alcohol, the presence of characteristic withdrawal signs and symptoms, and impaired control over the quantity and frequency of drinking.
+National Institute on Alcohol Abuse and Alcoholism (NIAAA) external link opens in a new window It is characterized by increased tolerance to the effects of alcohol, the presence of characteristic withdrawal signs and symptoms, and impaired control over the quantity and frequency of drinking.
 Alcohol use disorder can be associated with a variety of medical and psychiatric sequelae.
 The World Health Organization's tenth edition of the International statistical classification of diseases and related health problems (ICD-10) defines alcohol use disorders in a similar manner.

 Alcohol use disorder is diagnosed when, over a 12-month period, the patient's drinking has caused clinically significant impairment or distress, as determined by the presence of least 2 or more diagnostic criteria (see Diagnostic categories under Diagnostic approach).
 ICD-10 designates an analogous category of "harmful alcohol use".